ceas-ambassadors/ceas-ambassadors-website/docs/tech-design.md

 Should include signed up members, and confirmed attended members
 #### [I] List View
 #### [I] Sign up
-Members need to be able to sign up for events
+Members need to be able to sign up for events.
+Should send a message confirming sign up.
 #### [I] Confirm attendance
 Users need the ability to confirm that a member attended the event
 #### [I] Deny attendance